-Here's how... to make the most of online communities

-Online communities offer children varied opportunities for developing knowledge and interests as well as important social and communication skills.

-However, as with most things in life, children need to behave sensibly, be aware of potential risks and know how to deal with any problems.
-This card gives you a quick overview of online communities and how they work.
+to make the most of online communities Online communities offer children varied opportunities for developing knowledge and interests as well as important social and communication skills.
+As with most things in life, however, children need to behave appropriately, be aware of potential issues and know how to deal with them.
+This card gives you a quick overview...